Ohtani, Trout homer as Angels finish 3-game sweep of Jays

 A few fans in the rapidly thinning crowd of 44,318 booed after an error on Toronto first baseman Vladimir Guerrero Jr. allowed a run to score in the eighth.

-“Guys are gonna have to look at the standings and understand that every game is important,” interim Blue Jays manager John Schneider said.
-“Three hours out of your day needs to be completely focused on trying to win.”

-The Blue Jays finished one game out of a wild-card spot last season.

-Toronto had won six of seven coming in but was swept at home for the first time since June 15-17, 2021, when the Yankees took all three games of a series played at Sahlen Field in Buffalo, New York.
+The Blue Jays had won six of seven coming in but were swept at home for the first time since June 15-17, 2021, when the Yankees took all three games of a series played at Sahlen Field in Buffalo, New York.
 Buffalo was one of Toronto’s three home ballparks last season when the U.S.-Canada border was closed because of restrictions stemming from the COVID-19 pandemic.

-“The word that’s going to follow the 2022 Blue Jays for the years to come is streaky,” right-hander Ross Stripling said.
-“We’ve had more highs and lows this year than any team that I’ve been a part of.”

-Schneider said he didn’t feel the need to deliver an angry rant to his team.

 After Trout chased right-hander Adam Cimber with an RBI double in the seventh, Ohtani greeted lefty Tim Mayza with an opposite-field drive into the bullpen in left.

-“Sho’s at-bats were great,” Nevin said.
-“The home run was, for me, the biggest blow of the game.”

-Trout beat a four-man outfield by homering into the center field batter’s eye off right-hander David Phelps.
+Trout beat the four-man outfield by homering into the center field batter’s eye off right-hander David Phelps.

 Matt Chapman ended Toronto’s 21-inning scoreless drought with a two-out RBI double in the fourth.
 The run snapped a 22-inning scoreless streak by Angels pitchers.